Macedonia: Market Profile

 Major Economic Indicators

 - Macedonia is a landlocked and mountainous country in Southeast Europe.
 One of the least developed of the Yugoslav republics to gain independence in 1991, Macedonia remains one of the poorest economies in Europe.
-However, given its considerable economic reforms, Macedonia was named one of the countries as having the most improved ease of doing business in the World Bank’s Doing Business Report 2012.
+However, given its considerable economic reforms, Macedonia was ranked 10th in the World Bank’s annual Ease of Doing Business Report 2016.

 - Indicative of its liberalisation efforts, Macedonia has created the most attractive tax system in Europe with a simple flat tax rate of 10% on corporate and personal income.
 In order to stimulate investment, corporate tax on retained earnings is set at zero percent.
 Meanwhile, special tax incentives are offered for companies operating in the technological-industrial development zones (TIDZs), including a 10-year personal and corporate income tax exemption.
 More information can be found at the Agency for Foreign Investments and Export Promotion of the Republic of Macedonia (Invest Macedonia).

 - ICT aside, Macedonia has a history of auto components and parts manufacturing for cars, buses, trucks and locomotives, supplying to Western Europe, Russia, Turkey and Africa.
 It also has a well-established pharmaceuticals industry, supplying primarily finished generic products to more than 30 countries in the region and beyond, given that some Macedonian companies have ties with international companies and manufacture under licence.
 These sectors together with the agribusiness and food processing, textiles and clothing and electronics industries are therefore also key sectors for foreign investment.